 Essential Home Recording Studio Equipment List For Beginners

 Setting up your first home recording studio should not be hard.
 With the right equipment, creating and producing your music should be very simple.
-When you are getting started, you have hundreds of different products to choose from.
+When starting a home recording studio, you have hundreds of different products to choose from.

 So, where do you even start?

-In this guide, I will share a list of essential home recording studio equipment to get you started.
-While this is not an exhaustive list, it covers what you mainly need to get your home studio up and running.
+In this guide, I will share a list of essential home recording studio equipment (see here for the best synth for hip hop) to get you started.
+While this is not an exhaustive list, it covers what you mainly need to start your home recording studio and get it up and running.
 So, if you are a beginner here looking for the where to start from, this list should give you an idea of what is needed to get your home recording studio up and running (or you could take a look at some home recording studio bundles to get up and running, they will help to minimize the upfront cost of your home recording studio).

 So sit back and relax because you are in the right place.